Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic04/topic4_linear_models_part4_good_bad_logit_movie_reviews_XOR.md

 from sklearn.linear_model import LogisticRegression
 ```

-**To get started, we automatically download the dataset from [here](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz) and unarchive it along with the rest of datasets in the data folder.
+**To get started, we automatically download the dataset from [here](http://ai.stanford.edu/~amaas/data/sentiment/aclImdb_v1.tar.gz) and unarchive it along with the rest of the datasets in the data folder.
 The dataset is briefly described [here](http://ai.stanford.edu/~amaas/data/sentiment/).
-There are 12.5k of good and bad reviews in the test and training sets.**
+There are 12.5k good and 12.5k bad reviews in the test and training sets.**

 ```{code-cell} ipython3